privacyidea/privacyidea/doc/configuration/system_config.rst

 additional SAML attributes should be returned.
 Usuall an authentication response only returns *true* or *false*.

+If during authentication the given PIN matches a token but the OTP value is wrong the failcounter of the tokens for which the PIN matches, is increased.
+If the given PIN does not match any token, by default no failcounter is increased.
+The later behaviour can be adapted by ``FailCounterIncOnFalsePin``.
-If ``FailCounterIncOnFalsePin`` is set the failcounter of all tokens of a user will be increased.
-When given a false PIN the system can not identify the token the user wants to login with.
-So it either increases the failcounter of all tokens of this user or none.
+If ``FailCounterIncOnFalsePin`` is set and the given OTP PIN does not match any token, the failcounter of *all* tokens is increased.

 ``PrependPin`` defines if the OTP PIN should be given in front ("pin123456") or in the back ("12345pin") of the OTP value.